Installation

 Security patch level

-Newer Android devices may have anti-rollback mechanisms in place that do not allow flashing a boot image with an old security patch level.
+Newer Android devices may have anti-rollback mechanisms that prevent flashing a boot image with an old security patch level.
 For example, if your device kernel is 5.10.101-android12-9-g30979850fc20

 (such as 2023-06

-Therefore, kernels with latest security patch levels are preferred for maintaining the correspondence with KMI.
+Therefore, kernels with latest security patch levels are preferred to maintain compatibility with the KMI.

 Kernel version vs Android version

-Please note: Kernel version and Android version are not necessarily the same!
+Please note: Kernel version and Android version aren't necessarily the same!

 If you find that your kernel version is android12-5.10.101